Mayo A. Shattuck III

-Mayo A. Shattuck III (born 1954 in Boston, Massachusetts) is an American businessman and philanthropist.
-He served as non-executive chairman of Chicago-based Exelon Corporation (2012-2022).
-He is currently Chairman of Gap INC., Board member of Capital One Financial and HUT8, and Chairman of the Board of Johns Hopkins Medical and Johns Hopkins Health System.
-Shattuck is involved in a number of philanthropic efforts, including those at the Johns Hopkins University, First Tee, and the University of Maryland Baltimore County and is a notable advocate for nuclear power.
+Mayo A. Shattuck III (born 1954) is an American businessman.
+He is chairman of Gap Inc., board member of Capital One Financial and HUT8, and chairman of Johns Hopkins Medical and Johns Hopkins Health System.
+He was non-executive chairman of Chicago-based Exelon Corporation from 2012 to 2022.
+Shattuck is involved in a number of philanthropic efforts, including those at the Johns Hopkins University, First Tee, and the University of Maryland Baltimore County and is an advocate for nuclear power.

 Early life and education

 Shattuck was born in Boston, Massachusetts, in 1954.
 He attended the Noble and Greenough School in Dedham, Massachusetts.
 Shattuck received a Bachelor of Arts from Williams College in 1976 and an MBA from Stanford University in 1980.
 Shattuck graduated as an Arjay Miller Scholar from Stanford Graduate School of Business.

-Shattuck's father was "heavily involved in the Boston investment community", and he managed Harvard's endowment and also served as a managing director at one of Boston's most respected institutional money managers.
+Shattuck's father was "heavily involved in the Boston investment community", and he managed Harvard's endowment and was a managing director at one of Boston's most respected institutional money managers.
 Shattuck's father died in 1974.